Innovation & Strategies

 With 5G, companies could become operators not to sell telephony or Internet access, but to inject connectivity into their services.
 However, the feasibility of such strategies remains uncertain.
 Let’s look at some examples:

-- An electricity supplier could operate its own meter reading network by turning to a wholesaler to rent 5G connectivity tailored to its needs, which would eventually become a slice of the network.
+- An electricity supplier could operate its own meter reading network.
+It would turn to a wholesaler to rent 5G connectivity tailored to its needs, which would eventually become a slice of the network.

 - A local authority could decide to operate 5G services in the zone of economic interest it has just created.
 Will it be able to acquire a local operator license that does not currently exist?